 The Conservation Authorities Act (R.S.O.
-1990) provides the basic mechanisms for establishing and administering a Conservation Authority and is administered by the Ministry of Natural Resources.
-Section 20 of the Act sets out the mandate of a Conservation Authority:
+1990, c.
+C.27) provides the basic mechanisms for establishing and administering a Conservation Authority and is administered by the Ministry of Natural Resources and Forestry.
+Section 0.1 of the Act states that, "The purpose of this Act is to provide for the organization and delivery of programs and services that further the conservation, restoration, development and management of natural resources in watersheds in Ontario".
+Section 20 of the Act sets out the objects of a Conservation Authority: